 4. Focus on connection

-In order to build strong relationships with people, you need to meet them where they are.
-That means you need to offer them the right resources, next steps, and ongoing support as easily and manageably as possible.
 For example, digital forms are a great way to capture contact information for in-person and online attendees.
 In-person visitors could be given a QR code that takes them to the form and digital visitors could be sent a link.
-These forms could be used to guide congregants to the next step, such as signing up for a newsletter, joining a small group, or possibly getting involved in volunteer opportunities.
+These forms could be used to guide congregants to the next step, such as signing up for a newsletter, joining a small group, getting baptized, or being involved in volunteer opportunities.

 The point is, by focusing on building strong relationships rather than building an in-person audience, your church has the opportunity to develop deeper connections than they’ve ever seen before.